rashelrr/team_piplups/README.md

 - Dayna Lee - dl3410
 - Sana Ahmed - sa3892

+## About FoodEats
+Our service allows users to read and leave reviews for restaurants near campus and around NYC.

 ## How to Build/Run Service:
 Enter into the terminal `python3 app.py` or `make run`.